sjtrimble/angular/aio/content/tutorial/getting-started.md

 ### *ngIf

-*ngIf is known as a structural directive because it changes which HTML or components are rendered to the user at any given moment.
+You can add and remove elements from the page dynamically using an `NgIf` directive. `*ngIf` is known as a structural directive because it changes which HTML or components are rendered to the user at any given moment.
 Any directive with an * is called a structural directive and will have similar functionality.

 <aio-gs-ng-if></aio-gs-ng-if>